Collier-Lane-Crichlow House

-The Collier-Lane-Crichlow House is a historic house in Murfreesboro, Tennessee, U.S..
+The Collier-Lane-Crichlow House was a historic house in Murfreesboro, Tennessee, United States.
 It was built circa 1850 for architect Sterling P. Jones, who designed in the Federal, Georgian and Greek Revival architectural styles.
 It was purchased by brothers Jessie A. Collier and Newton C. Collier in 1858.
 Four of Murfreesboro's mayors from the Collier-Crichlow family lived in the house: Ingram Collier, Newton B. Collier, James H. Crichlow Jr., and N. Collier Crichlow.
 It was restored by new homeowners in 1975.
-It has been listed on the National Register of Historic Places since August 23, 1978.
+It was listed on the National Register of Historic Places on August 23, 1978.
+It was demolished in January 2023, and was delisted from the National Register in October 2023.